 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City's basic financial statements.
-The introductory section and the combining financial statements, as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The schedule of expenditures of state financial assistance projects is presented for purposes of additional analysis as required by Chapter 10.550, Rules of the Auditor General, and is also not a required part of the financial statements.
+The introductory section and the combining financial statements, are presented for purposes of additional analysis and are not a required part of the basic financial statements.